Sermons

 2 December 2018

 Hope is a funny word.
 It’s one of those words that depending on the context it could mean the opposite of what was intended.
-Like the VCE student who “hopes” to get a good result in their exams – there is a degree of uncertainty not knowing what the result is going to be.
-Or… Read more
+Like the VCE student who “hopes”… Read more

 A God who “is”